samaradel/www_threefold/www.threefoldtoken.com/content/faq/governance-faq.md

 * fully accountable and controllable (by means of a board)
 * transparent just like a public institution;

-The governance framework must preserve and protect the Foundation’s mission see [foundation faq](/faq/foundation-faq/) and our [White Paper](/pdf/ThreeFold Public Token Offering Whitepaper v0.9.5.pdf).
+The governance framework must preserve and protect the Foundation’s mission see [foundation faq](/faq/foundation-faq/) and our [White Paper](/pdf/tf_whitepaper.pdf).

-The governance framework must preserve and protect the Foundation’s values and mission see [foundation faq](/faq/foundation-faq/) but still accomplish our ambituous goals of building a new neutral internet as described in  our [White Paper](/pdf/ThreeFold Public Token Offering Whitepaper v0.9.5.pdf).

 In order to balance these two (sometimes competing) priorities - the Foundation adopted a governance structure consisting of a Ambassador Board, a Foundation Board and a strong management team of 3 company directors.

-Visit our [intranet](https://docs.greenitglobe.com/teal.university/whatis/src/master/README.md) for more information about our values.

 ## Company Directors